fieldtrip/website/tutorial/mvpa_light.md

 {% include markup/end %}

-## Searchlight analysis ('where')
+## Search across channels ('where')

 Which channels contribute most to classification performance?
 The answer to this question can be used to better interpret the data or to perform feature selection.
 To this end, we will perform a separate classification analysis for each channel.

     cfg = [] ;
     cfg.method        = 'mvpa';
-    cfg.searchlight = 'yes';
-    cfg.design      = [ones(nFIC,1); 2*ones(nFC,1)];
     cfg.latency       = [0.3, 0.7];
     cfg.avgovertime   = 'yes';
+    cfg.mvpa.features = 'time';
+    cfg.design        = [ones(nFIC,1); 2*ones(nFC,1)];
     stat = ft_timelockstatistics(cfg, dataFIC_LP, dataFC_LP)

 Since we did not specify a classifier and a metric, the default values (LDA as classifier and classification accuracy as metric) are used.
 In searchlight analysis, the _time points_ in a trial are used as features, for each channel separately.
 Set `cfg.latency` to restrict the analysis to a specific time window.
-Set `cfg.avgovertime='yes'` if you prefer to average the values in the time window to a single feature.
+Set `cfg.features = 'time'` to indicate that the time dimension serves as features.
+If we would set `cfg.features = 'chan'`, _all_ channels would be used as features at once.
+Note that since the time dimension is a singleton dimension (we are averaging over time) you could also set `cfg.features = []` instead of `cfg.features = 'time'`.

 Since a classification result is obtained for each channel, classification accuracy can be plotted as a topography.
 We call `ft_topoplotER` to do the plotting.